surifirstpin/biplus_documentation/docs/SQL Runner FLD.md

 ## Derived View

-SQL Runner can create a derived view from the query build at the same time you can use this view in model section. the dialects used for creating a derived view should be same as in SQL runner.
+SQL Runner can create a derived view from the query build and at the same time you can use this view in model section too.
+The dialects used for creating a derived view should be same as in SQL runner.

 To get started with derived view, Click on **List icon** and Select **Create Derived View.**